-Growing up in west Dallas, Joyce Jones got a first-hand view of conflict resolution handled the wrong way.
+Growing up in West Dallas, Joyce Jones got a first-hand view of conflict resolution handled the wrong way.
 “People in the projects didn't just sit down and have a discussion,” she says.
-But it wasn’t until she had earned an associate degree from El Centro College, married, had a child and went to work that she realized she wanted to become a mediator.
+But it wasn’t until she had earned an associate degree from El Centro, married, had a child and went to work that she realized she wanted to become a mediator.

 “My experience at community college taught me baby steps, which led to giant steps,” says Joyce.
 “Not everybody can succeed at first in a four-year university.”
 She also has advice for struggling college students from her own experience.
 “My best advice is to stay focused,” she says.
 “Anybody can get off track, but try to find your way back.
 I did.”